FoodStandardsAgency/enterprise-data-models/patterns/drafts/wsb-ref-number.md

 13/03/2020

 ## Description
-The Wine Standards Board (WSB) reference number is allocated to a registered Food Business Operator (FBO) once wine activities have been registered.
-The WSB Reference Number is used to record activities and interventions associated with the FBO eg used to record Inspection outcomes.
+The Wine Standards Board (WSB) reference number is allocated to an [Establishment](docs/entities/establishment.md) once wine activities have been registered.
+The WSB Reference Number is used to record activities and interventions associated with the wine establishment eg used to record Inspection outcomes.

 ## Field formats, data types, and patterns
 The format for the WSB reference number is 5 numerical digits, however, older references may have fewer digits eg `73752`, `4462`, `753`.
 Leading zeros are not used to pad out the number.